Online worker-Virtual entrepreneur

 Theoretically, multi-colored fonts, blending, aliasing, and any feature

-8. Jump up ^ "CONFIG_VT_CONSOLE: Support for console on virtual terminal".
-The
+- Jump up ^ "CONFIG_VT_CONSOLE: Support for console on virtual terminal".

 system console is the device which receives all kernel messages and